ahmadrafidev/DevBook/docs/pull-request.md

 # Pull Request

-Here's my take about **Pull Request**.

 ## Behind the Scenes

-A wise man said, "time is the most valuable thing".
-Wherever I've worked as a software engineer, time has been of the essence when I've had to contribute to projects via Pull Requests (PR).
-Behind every PR, there is a careful process that ensures not only the addition of new features or bug fixes but also the preservation of the integrity and quality of the project.
-In my case, every Pull Request that must be done must solve the problem to the point and not cause a lot of changes that break a project.
-So, every change I make to a project I have to explain very clearly and concisely in every change to the Pull Request so that it doesn't take up a lot of time the reviewer.
+A wise man said, 'time is the most valuable thing.'
+As a software engineer, I’ve always valued time, especially when contributing to projects via Pull Requests (PR) or Merge Requests (MR).
+Each PR must address the issue precisely without causing disruptive changes on the main/master branch.
+I ensure that every modification is explained clearly and concisely to save the reviewer's time and maintain project integrity and quality.

 ## A bit of a tips!

-For me, a good PR criteria are as follows:
+For me, good PR criteria are as follows:

-1. Add Test
+1. Add tests
-2. Small PR
+2. Keep it small
-3. Consistency
+3. Maintain consistency
-4. Readability
+4. Ensure readability
-5. Performance
+5. Optimize performance
 6. Automate

 ## Pull Request Template